Student Clubs and Organizations in the School of Science, Engineering and Technology

 Buffer Overflow Club

-Environment, Conservation & Outreach Club
+Environment, Conservation and Outreach Club (ECO)

 Infinite Loops